modin-project/modin/docs/flow/modin/engines/dask/pandas_on_dask/frame/partition_manager.rst

 DaskFrameManager
 """"""""""""""""

-The class is specific implementation of ``BaseFrameManager`` using Dask as the execution engine.
+The class is specific implementation of :py:class:`~modin.engines.base.frame.partition_manager.BaseFrameManager` using Dask as the execution engine.
 This class is responsible for partitions manipulation and applying a funcion to block/row/column partitions.

 Public API
 ----------

 .. autoclass:: modin.engines.dask.pandas_on_dask.frame.partition_manager.DaskFrameManager
-  :noindex:
   :members: